City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/certs/README.md

 7. Click on "Tallenna ympäristö".
 You will get a confirmation message (to the top right corner) if it's a success.

 The metadata file will be processed during the next maintenance day, which is usually mid-week.
 After the processing date is known, a developer should continue the steps 4-6 to restart the service on that day.

+## Updating Suomi.fi IdP certificates

+This concerns the files: tunnistus-test-1.cer, tunnistus-test-2.cer, tunnistus-prod-1.cer, tunnistus-prod-2.cer.

+Every other year Suomi.fi will release its new metadata file.
+There are two signing certificates in the file: first one is the new one, the second one is the previous one.

+When a new metadata file is released, you may replace one of the certificates (e.g. tunnistus-test-1.cer or tunnistus-test-2.cer) with the new certificate from the metadata file.
+This way you will not have to keep track when the new certificate takes over, as both can be used.
+When IdP starts to use the new certificate, you may copy the new one over the old certificate.

+Make the certificates a single line and remove any spaces.